meghiaws/perceptron/README.md

 # Perceptron Neural Network

-An Implementation of Perceptron Neural Network in Python and Jupyter
+An Implementation of Perceptron Neural Network in Python and Jupyter Notebooks

 ## Installation